octoml/octoai-cartoonizer/README.md

 First, the image gets sent to the CLIP-Interrogator inference endpoint in order to obtain a prompt.
 Second, send that prompt along with the image data, and Stable Diffusion parameters such as denoising strength over to the Stable Diffusion endpoint to get a Cartoonized image back!

 We can finally display the image and offer the option from the end user to download the image.
+Here's the Cartoonizer app in action!

 ![cartoonizer_screenshot](assets/cartoonizer_screenshot.png)

+#### C. Hosting your webpage publicly using Streamlit

+Now that you've been able to successfully test out your web app locally, time to launch it to production!
+What you'll need to do is create a public GitHub repo that contains the `cartoonizer.py` file.

+You'll need to create a Streamlit account - which is free.
+Once you're logged into Streamlit, you can go to the [landing page](https://share.streamlit.io/), and create a new app.

+Here you just need to point to the repo, branch and file path that you want Streamlit to host - and all you have to do is hit `Deploy!`

+Within a couple of minutes you have a URL that you can personalize, and share with your friends, colleagues and family!

+## Conclusion

-Here's the Cartoonizer app in action!
-Enjoy and I hope that this guide helped you build a really neat app that you can feel proud to share with your friends and family!
+I hope that this guide will inspire you to unleash your creativity and build a really neat app that you can feel proud to share with your closest friends and family!

+Note that many of these models have been trained on incomplete datasets.
+The likelihood of these models exhibiting bias is very strong.
+Please handle open source models with care as results and outcomes can be surprising, or even at times shocking and offensive.
+We have a responsibility as developers to build systems that are not harmful to others.
+If your app leads to unexpected behavior, use that as an opportunity to create a healthy discussion around the use of cutting edge AI models, and reach out to people working on AI ethics to discuss solutions to the problems you encounter.

+With that, be responsible and have fun!

 Please don't hesitate to share feedback, or comments to me over at tmoreau@octoml.ai.
 Cheers.